Excessive Force in Nursing Homes

 You may have cause for concern.
 The federal Nursing Home Reform Act of 1987 and the Pennsylvania Health Care Facilities Act of 1979 as amended, protects certain rights of residents in nursing homes, such as the right to be free from verbal, mental and physical abuse, as well as, the right to be treated with respect and dignity regarding medical treatment and personal care.

-Our Pennsylvania and New Jersey nursing home injury specialists have more than 25 years of experience helping victims of serious injuries successfully recover just compensation from negligent parties.
+Our Philadelphia medical malpractice lawyers have more than 25 years of experience helping victims of serious injuries successfully recover just compensation from negligent parties.
 For a free, confidential evaluation of your case, please contact us online or call 1-800-7 –LEGAL- 7 (1-800-753-4257) for a Free Case Evaluation.